 BRUISING AFTER FILLER INJECTIONS

 According to experts, filler injections are safe.
 But common side effects include minor infection or bruising after filler injections.
 Before we talk about what causes bruising after filler injections, let's talk about the use of dermal fillers and their uses.
 Dermal fillers can reduce wrinkles, plump your lips, and reshape your nose.
 These fillers, which contain substances like collagen and hyaluronic acid, can help enhance your looks.
 Currently, they are growing in popularity all over the world.
-In fact, they've become popular holiday gifts.
+They've become popular holiday gifts.
 In the US, dermal fillers increased from 1.8 to 2.6 million procedures in 2010.
-Among these minimally invasive procedures, most are done in a safe way.
+Among these minimally invasive procedures, most are done safely.
 But as it gets popular, the number of complications has also increased.

 Why is it done?